Ware-Hard-or-Soft/XEdgeLab/README.md

 # XEdgeLab: Real-Time Lab Environment Monitoring with On-Device ML on Microcontrollers

 **XEdgeLab** is a project designed to monitor environmental parameters (oxygen, temperature, humidity, and pressure) in a lab setting using an ESP32 microcontroller with the BME280 and Grove Oxygen Sensor.
 The system uses an XGBoost model with engineered lagged features to predict future values and detect anomalies.
-This model is converted to TensorFlow Lite for efficient on-device inference.
+This model is converted by/to ONNX/TensorFlow Lite for efficient on-device inference.

 ## Project Structure